emoncms/openbem/docs/guide.md

 This guide walk's through doing your own home energy assessment for working out to begin with where energy is lost in your home and then for working out the effect of carrying out home energy efficiency measures such as external wall insulation, installing higher performance windows or changing a heating system.

-It makes use of the online free to use, open source energy assessment software weve been developing here as a collaboration between OpenEnergyMonitor and Carbon Coop.
+It makes use of the online free to use, open source energy assessment software we've been developing here as a collaboration between OpenEnergyMonitor and Carbon Coop.

 **Try it out:** [http://emoncms.org/openbem/monthly](http://emoncms.org/openbem/monthly)